Docs

 Calendar

 Shows a month calendar, handling any year from 1901 through 2155.
-Click an arrow buttons press an arrow key to move forward or backward by a month.
+Click an arrow button or press an arrow key to move forward or backward by a month.
 Hold △ or ▲ while clicking or pressing an arrow key to move by a year.

 Find Files